LunarWatcher/lunarwatcher.github.io/content/posts/2022-08-02-lua-54-introduction.md

 Don't forget to add your new function to the functions array in `luaopen_demo`!

 #### Return values

+Previously, I mentioned how the return values work.
+By returning an int from the C API functions, you define the number of arguments to return.
+What this means is, simply, that return values are handled by returning the number of arguments from your API functions, and prior to the return, pushing all the return values onto the stack.

+As is tradition with the Lua API, there's different functions for different return types:

+* `lua_pushstring`
+* `lua_pushinteger`
+* `lua_pushnumber`
+* `lua_pushboolean`

 #### Side-note: memory management and userdata